Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 “I/We hereby declare that

-1. That the article is an original work carried out by the authors.
+1. the article is an original work carried out by the authors,

-2. That the work is done within the previous five years of the submission.
+2. the work is done within the previous five years of the submission,

-4. That while preparing the manuscript copying and or plagiarizing has been avoided.
+4. while preparing the manuscript, copying and or plagiarizing has been avoided,

-5. That the article, in part of full, has not been previously published and is not under consideration for publication elsewhere.
+5. the article, in part or full, has not been previously published and is not under consideration for publication elsewhere,

-6. That the article has been approved by all authors for submission to the Journal.
+6. the article has been approved by all authors for submission to the Journal,

-7. That there is no conflict of interest among the authors or any other individual or organisation etc.
+7. there is no conflict of interest among the authors or any other individual or organisation etc.,

-8. That if accepted, the article will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the Journal of Crop and Weed.
+8. if accepted, the article will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the Journal of Crop and Weed,

-9. That all persons/establishments who have contributed to the said work in terms of financial/intellectual and other helps have been duly acknowledged.
+9. all persons/establishments who have contributed to the said work in terms of financial/intellectual and other helps have been duly acknowledged,

-10. That all author(s) has/have given consent for publishing the article in Journal’s website as open access.”
+11. the article can be published in Journal’s website as open access.”

 15. LIST OF POTENTIAL REVIEWERS